 (plus booking fees if applicable)

+Stage adaptations of the novel by Charles Dickens.
 On a bitter Christmas Eve night a cold-hearted miser is visited by four ghosts.
 Transported to worlds past, present and future, Ebenezer Scrooge witnesses what a lifetime of fear and selfishness has led to and sees with fresh eyes the lonely life he has built for himself.
 Can Ebenezer be saved before it's too late?

 An uplifting family show suitable for ages 11 and above - contains haunting supernatural themes and some content which younger audiences may find upsetting.